cmip6dr/priority_variable_review/StructureSchema.md

 Coordinate information which is an extension of the parameter definiton, and really belongs in the CMOR variables.

-If we consider cell methods, coordinates, flag values and flag meanings as external to structures, then the 220 CMIP6 structure records reduces to 85 structures in teh new schema.
+If we consider cell methods, coordinates, flag values and flag meanings as external to structures, then the 220 CMIP6 structure records reduces to 85 structures in the new schema.

+However, we do wish to distinguish between cell data and point data.
+Cell data may be the mean, sum, maximum, minimum etc over a cell, but the common requirements is that bounds be specified.
+The spatial data is always considered as cell data.
+Temporal data can be taken as purely point data.